 Thinking of creating Lo-Fi tracks?
 Although there are some elements that tracks need to be deemed Lo-Fi, there isn’t much complexity to it.
 There are even Lo-Fi playlists spliced together with quotes from Bojack Horseman and Rick and Morty.

-The subgenre itself is also very loosely defined – but maybe in the future this genre will be better categorised.
-You could invent a Lo-Fi subgenre, or be the artist that redefines the scene and brings it to mainstream media!
+The sub-genre itself is also very loosely defined – but maybe in the future this genre will be better categorized.
+You could invent a Lo-Fi sub-genre, or be the artist that redefines the scene and brings it to mainstream media!
 Lo-Fi music has often been referred to as meaningless elevator music, however, the rise in popularity is changing this.
 So, why not be a part of the network that is changing the image of Lo-Fi?